nikselko/message-processor/README.md

-# Message Processor
+# Message-Processor

 ## Usage:
-Can be used to operate, orginize and display messages for specific devices.
-Variable inputs availble (manual|file).
+Can be used to operate, organize, and display messages for specific purposes on a PC.
+Variable inputs are available (console input / file).

-## Programmer:
-Nikita Seliverstov (nikselko)
+#### CODE IS UNDER MIT LICENSE